zgabievi/laravel-promocodes/README.md

     "zgabievi/promocodes": "0.1.0"

-Run `composer install` to get the latest version of the package.
+Run `composer update` to get the latest version of the package.

 ### Laravel